chaseaham/Operations/README.md

   - [Pending link to Repository or Project]

 - **Incident Response Metrics Dashboard**
-  Developed a dashboard to track and analyze incident response metrics, improving team efficiency and response times.
+  Developing a dashboard to track and analyze incident response metrics, improving team efficiency and response times.
   - Technologies: R, Tableau, MySQL
   - Key Features: KPI tracking, trend analysis, and customizable reporting for stakeholders.
   - [Pending link to Repository or Project]